How to secure an NHS job as an International Resident Doctor

 Royal College Qualifications

-Another popular route for international Junior Doctors is to attain a UK Postgraduate Qualification through one of the UK’s Royal Colleges.
+Another popular route for international Resident Doctors is to attain a UK Postgraduate Qualification through one of the UK’s Royal Colleges.

 The Academy of Medical Royal Colleges (the Academy) is the coordinating body for the UK and Ireland’s 24 medical royal colleges and faculties.
 The main aim is to set the standards (via a curriculum) for the way doctors are educated, trained and monitored throughout their careers so that patients are safely and properly cared for.